Race Days Rules & Regulations

 8.4 Entry Forms to be submitted on line no later than the gazetted time.
 Late entries will be accepted and the discretion of the Committee.

-8.4A Unless prior confirmation is made to the Sports Secretary two (2) days prior to the event all monies will be forfeited.
+8.4A Unless prior confirmation is made to the Race Secretary two (2) days prior to the event all monies will be forfeited.
 If prior notification is made, monies paid will be carried over to the next race meet of attendance.

 8.5 Sign in/Scrutineering/Riders Briefing.